One of the first questions many people have when it comes to planning a yacht charter in the Whitsundays is how much does it cost?

 It’s worth mentioning that one of the advantages to chartering with Whitsunday Rent a Yacht is our base at Shute Harbour is much closer to the islands, up to 2 hours closer in fact.
 You will save travel time to and from the islands – something those travelling with limited time find particularly attractive.

-The fleet at Whitsunday Rent a Yacht has a boat to cater to all budgets.
+Whitsunday Rent a Yacht fleet has a boat to cater to all budgets.